-IWRAW Asia Pacific, together with 296 other organisations and 366 individuals from around the world, has sent an open letter to Permanent Representatives to the United Nations in Geneva and New York.
+In June 2019, IWRAW Asia Pacific, together with 296 other organisations and 366 individuals from around the world, sent an open letter to Permanent Representatives to the United Nations in Geneva and New York.
 You may wish to draw from this in writing your own letters.

 Please copy us in on any correspondence.
 This is a critical moment, and we hope that as many groups as possible will mobilise to send the message that this state of affairs is unacceptable.

 Child Rights Connect and its members, “Members States Putting Human Rights at Risk by Delaying UN Membership Payments”, 17 May 2019

 Deen, T., “UN’s Mandate to Protect Human Rights Takes Another Hit”, IPS, 20 May 2019

 Cumming-Bruce, N., “Budget Cuts May Undercut the U.N.’s Human Rights Committees”, New York Times, 24 May 2019

 World Organisation Against Torture, “United Nations Treaty Bodies: 400 NGOs Launch an Urgent Appeal”, 31 May 2019